PowerShell/Community-Blog/Posts/2021/04/NewTemporaryFolders.md

 username: sean.kearney@microsoft.com
 Catagories: PowerShell, Function
 tags: Function,Fun trick,Existing Cmdlet,New Purpose
-Summary: Leveraging Built in Cmdlets in a New and interesting ways
+Summary: Leveraging a Built in Cmdlet in a New and interesting way
 ---

 **Q:** Hey I question for you.
 It seems silly and I know I could probably put